elekram/tiny-logger/README.md

 - CSV file (.csv)
 - JSON Objects (.txt)

 Csv log files are often a convenient format and are TinyLogger's default, however this can be easily changed to Json objects written to a .txt file as shown in the LogOption interface below.
-Additional logfiles will be generated when maxBytes is reached and appended with a incrementing number.
+Additional logfiles will be generated when maxBytes is reached and appended with an incremented number.

 Source and message function parameters are required to log a message.
 See usage examples below.